chambliss567/Basic_Robotics_Nav_Project/README.md

 This project was completed on the Construct platform, an online learning platform with dozens of courses teaching different fundamentals of ROS and robotics

-This project sets out to fulfill the requirements defined in the "ROS Basics Real Robot" ROS project.
-The project specificactions and requirements are as follows
+This project sets out to fulfill the requirements defined in the **ROS Basics Real Robot** ROS project.
+The project specifications and requirements are as follows

 ### Specifications:
 1. A turtlebot3 will be used
-2. This turtlebot is placed within an enclosed track by 4 walls
+2. This turtlebot is placed within a track enclosed by 4 walls
 3. This track contains multiple obstacles

 ### Requirements